THEOplayer/samples-ios-sdk/Google-IMA/Guides/howto-ima-ads-insertion/README.md

 * [Ads Event Listeners]
 * [Summary]

+## Including the IMA SDK

+You must embed the Google IMA iOS SDK in your project.
+You can do this through the pre-configured Cocoapods in this workspace.

+* Install the `Podfile` by running `pod install --repo-update` in the root `Google-IMA` folder which contains the `Podfile` file.
+  Running this command installs the Google IMA iOS SDK which is a mandatory dependency.
+* Open the reference app project `Google_IMA.xworkspace` with Xcode.

+Alternatively, you can also manually download and install the Google IMA iOS SDK, as described at [https://developers.google.com/interactive-media-ads/docs/sdks/ios/client-side#manually_downloading_and_installing_the_sdk](https://developers.google.com/interactive-media-ads/docs/sdks/ios/client-side#manually_downloading_and_installing_the_sdk).

 ## Enabling Google IMA

 The code snippet shows how to enable Google IMA during THEOplayer initialisation.